Omarrichi/Studium/BuS Notes/Tutorial_03_English.md

 - `args[]`: An array of strings representing the arguments to the command.
 The first element should be the command itself, and the last element must be `NULL`.
 - `output_file`: A string representing the path to the output file where stdout will be redirected.

-*Variable Declarations and File Handling*
+*Variable Declarations and File Handling:*

 ```c
 int fd = open(output_file, O_RDWR | O_CREAT | O_TRUNC, 00777);